Psoriasis is thought to be a chronic immune mediated or autoimmune skin condition.

 Flares from psoriasis can come and go but it is overall a chronic condition.
 Those with psoriasis will often always have a tendency towards developing.

 I break this down for patients as ranging from topicals, to light therapy to medications by mouth or injectables.
-This starts us at minimal side effects to more potential for them.
-The treatment choice is a personal decision for patients.
-We cannot necessarily judge patient’s day to day experience living with this type of skin condition.
+This starts us at minimal side effects to more.
+The choice is for me a personal decision from the patients.
+I can’t judge a patient’s day to day experience living with this type of skin condition.
 Although most people that choose light therapy or injectables/ oral medications tend to have more extensive disease, anyone can consider these based on their quality of life.

 Topical medications tend to be steroids, nonsteroidals, vitamin D analogs, and retinoids.
 They work well with topical steroids as more effective.
 The issue tends to be the need to reapply, or extensively apply which can be difficult.